 The Clinic maintains a 401(k) retirement plan that covers substantially all employees.
 The Clinic contributes 3% of each participant's eligible compensation subject to certain limitations.
-The Clinic's contribution to the plan for the year ended June 30, 2023 totaled \$58,758.
+The Clinic's contribution to the plan for the years ended June 30, 2024 and 2023 totaled \$57,825 and \$58,758, respectively.